djpugh/fastapi_aad_auth/docs/source/development.rst

     tox -e testapp

-This will run the test suite for the same Python version as under which ``tox`` is installed.
+This will run the test app for the same Python version as under which ``tox`` is installed.

 Configuring the testApp
 #######################

+The testapp requires configuring (see :ref:`config-aad-appreg`) for how to configure an appropriate App Registration on Azure.
+The app provides a really simple set of tests - the home page has no authentication, but if you have logged in, it will say "hello <email>", with your logged in email.

+The api docs (swagger UI) is authentication limited, as is the simple api endpoint '/hello'.